MerlinofMines/EasyCommands/docs/EasyCommands/commands.md

 #My List: [1,2,3,5]
 ```

-Continue acts similarly to break in that it only affects the immediate For Each command.
+Continue acts similarly to break in that it only affects the immediate While/Until/When command.

 ## For Each Command